What is osteoarthritis (OA) of the knee?

 What are the causes of knee osteoarthritis?

-• Some metabolic diseases: Diabetes and hemochromatosis, a condition in which your blood has too much iron, have been linked to OA.
+- Some metabolic diseases: Diabetes and haemochromatosis, a condition in which your blood has too much iron, have been linked to OA.

 What are the symptoms of knee osteoarthritis?

-• Pain: both movement and inactivity can cause pain.
+- Pain: both movement and inactivity can cause pain.
 Regular, gentle movement may alleviate some of this pain.
+It can often be worse at night.

 After the history taking, your physio will complete a series of clinical tests to help confirm a diagnosis.
 Depending on the severity of your symptoms, these may include:

-• Assessing signs of injury to the muscles, tendons, and ligaments surrounding the knee.
+- Assessing signs of injury to the muscles, meniscus, tendons, and ligaments surrounding the knee.

 A reduction of joint space between the femur and tibia, which would indicate a loss of cartilage in the knee, can be seen on x-rays (see image below).
 In extreme cases, the two bones will be touching.
 Bone spurs (osteophytes) can also be seen on an x-ray.